June 9, 2025

 The Internal Revenue Service (IRS) provides guidelines on what qualifies as a deductible expense.
 For tax purposes, the IRS states that qualifying business expenses must be both ordinary and necessary:

-So with all that said, a non-deductible business expense is any expense that does not meet the IRS’s criteria of being both ordinary and necessary, and which cannot be written off to lower the taxes your business owes for the year.
+A non-tax-deductible business expense is any expense that doesn’t meet the IRS’s criteria of being both ordinary and necessary.
+As a result, it can’t be written off to lower the taxes your business owes for the year.
+This includes personal expenses, which aren’t tied to your business in any way.

-Logically, this includes personal expenses, which aren’t tied to your business in any way.
-But it can also include some expenses that do serve legitimate business purposes, such as certain taxes and legal fees—which is where things get complicated.
+But it can also include some expenses that do serve legitimate business purposes, such as certain taxes and legal fees, or mixed personal and business expenses.
+This is where things get complicated.
+To determine whether an expense is deductible or not, ask yourself these questions:

-Examples of non-deductible business expenses
+Common non-deductible expenses

 Personal expenses